erinfry6/BAGER/code/README.md

 ## Modify the scripts

- - The top of each script (all .sh and .R files) must be modified to contain the proper home directory path
+ -  Please see the instructions at the top of each individual script for modification requirements.

- - If you would like to modify the models ran in BayesTraits, you will need to manually change the command sections of `create_model_files.sh`.
+ - If you would like to modify the models ran in BayesTraits from the default models in this pipeline, you will need to specific which models in`create_model_files.sh` , `identify_best_model.sh` , `ID_best_model.R`, and `Create.BAGER.Summary.File.R`.

 ## Run the Bayesian Ancestral Transcriptome Reconstruction Scripts